Hyvve-Movement/.github/profile/README.md

 ## Getting Started

-This codebase has four main parts - Each repository has a very detailed Readme, enabling you to understand, test and interact with our project
+This codebase has three main parts - Each repository has a very detailed Readme, enabling you to understand, test and interact with our project

 - **Frontend (Next.js)**: [Hyvve Frontend](https://github.com/Hyvve-Movement/hyvve-frontend)
 - **Backend (Python/FastAPI)**: [Hyvve Backend](https://github.com/Hyvve-Movement/hyvve-backend)